President’s Teaching Award

 2. Teaching Excellence

 Teaching excellence occurs in myriad ways both inside and outside the classroom.
-Given the necessarily diverse nature of teaching practices across disciplines, we understand teaching excellence as the intentional actions of an instructor to create an exceptional learning environment by engaging in pedagogical practices designed to maximize student learning.
+Given the necessarily diverse nature of teaching practices across disciplines, teaching excellence is understood as the intentional actions of an instructor to create an exceptional learning environment by engaging in pedagogical practices designed to maximize student learning.
 This will undoubtedly include a focus on inclusive practices, meaningful and authentic connections to disciplinary research, engagement with the scholarship of teaching and learning, and continual and iterative critical reflection on teaching practices.

 3. Educational Innovation

 Educational innovation is the novel execution of ideas that contribute to more effective teaching and learning practices.
 Innovation is also about problem-solving – identifying a need and taking steps to investigate, assess and address that need.
-Innovation goes hand-in-hand with experimentation and may take the form of demonstrated success using teaching grants to improve teaching and learning, impactful adaptation of a new technology or technological practice, effective cross-disciplinary work such as adapting a practice common in one discipline or professional area to a different discipline or professional area, practices of community-engaged and experiential learning, new approaches to integrating disciplinary research into teaching, and much more.
+Innovation goes hand-in-hand with experimentation and may take the form of demonstrated success using teaching grants to improve teaching and learning, impactful adaptation of a new technology or technological practice, effective cross-disciplinary work (such as adapting a practice common in one discipline or professional area to a different discipline or professional area), practices of community-engaged and experiential learning, new approaches to integrating disciplinary research into teaching, and much more.
 Educational innovation also extends beyond the classroom and may lead to reciprocal benefits for partners beyond the University.

 Nomination Process

 Nominations are solicited through the Deans of Faculties who request submissions from within their divisions.
 The office of the Dean is responsible for the compilation of documentation.
+Nominations are due early spring each year.

-Please submit the nomination package to awards.provost@utoronto.ca by the nomination deadline March 21, 2023 at 11:59 PM.
+Please submit the nomination package to awards.provost@utoronto.ca by the nomination deadline March 24, 2025 at 11:59 PM.

 Contact